Class Merchandising and SEO

 In the grand scheme of things, merchandising is a small part of class production, but it has a tremendous effect on ensuring the right students find and take your class, and that the number of students taking your class continues to grow.
 So this article will present some guidelines for refining merchandising elements, as well as additional formatting considerations to ensure the class meets our Class Quality Guidelines.

-Include Relevant Keywords in Your Class Title
+Include Relevant Keywords

 Avoid Wordiness